Extension Logo

 How age affects children's adjustment to stepfamilies

 Raising children is demanding in any family.
-But, raising children in a blended family — a stepfamily — poses its own special challenges and tensions.
-Parents who bring children from a previous marriage to a new marriage need information, tools and resources for:
+But, raising children in a blended family poses its own special challenges and tensions.
+Parents who bring children to a new partnership need information, tools, and resources for helping their children adapt to changed conditions and creating a new, healthy family unit

 Ages and stages